You are hereTowne Square

 Heather is looking for several volunteers to help out with the first aid station.
 One full time volunteer position is open to a person who has their EMT-B license, and 2-3 part time positions available for those who have a minimum CPR/ First Aid certification and some knowledge of herbs.
 Please contact Branko or Heather for more details. **If you are interested in helping with the first aid station, but do not have your CPR/First Aid certification, you can take classes put on by your local fire department, or through either the American Heart Association or the Red Cross.**

 Meals will begin at lunch on Friday and end at lunch on Sunday.
-A Pot luck will be held on Sunday for those wishing to stay and contribute.
-Breakfast and lunch will be provided on Monday for those attending the Monday Intensives.
 If you are travelling far, please make sure to bring your own food if you plan on arriving before lunch on Friday.

 Bring your own plate initiative

 This year MHG askes all attendees to bring their own eating utensils: plate/bowl, knife, fork, spoon and mug.
 This will help conserve resources, create less dishes for our kitchen staff and encourage personal responsiblity for ones belongings.